The Office of Graduate Admissions must receive all application items no later than the following date:

 Request official transcripts from all colleges and universities attended.
 If enrolled at the time application is filed, be sure to request transcripts of work finished to date and final transcripts upon completion of your course of study.
 Transcripts must be official, that is, mailed directly from your college or university in a sealed envelope or sent electronically through the National Student Clearinghouse.
 Send to: Biola University Office of Graduate Admissions, 13800 Biola Avenue, La Mirada, CA 90639.
 Final approval for admission is contingent on receiving an official transcript.

-- Submit scores on the Graduate Record Examination (GRE) (expected verbal score of 500 and analytic score of 4.5).
-Call 1-800-473-2255 for more information or to register for the exam.
+For U.S. applicants, submit scores on the Graduate Record Examination (GRE) (expected verbal score of 153 and analytic writing score of 4.5).